CALL NOW

 But when seat belts lead to severe harm for you or a family member, especially when the accident was not your fault or when the injuries resulted from a defective belt, you deserve to be compensated for your injuries.

-Legal Options For Seat Belt Injury Victims
+Legal Options for Seat Belt Injury Victims

 If you’ve been hurt due to seat belt failure, or experienced another seat belt injury in a car accident caused by another, you may have legal options.